spicy-kiwi/website/content/de/rezepte/hafer_frikadellen.md

 3. [ ] Etwas Pflanzenöl in einer beschichtete Bratpfanne auf mittlere Hitze vorheizen.
 4. [ ] Mit der Hand kleine Fladen vom Teig formen und in der Pfanne für circa fünf Minuten von jeder Seite abraten.

-## Warum wir das gerne essen
-Well, the way they make shows is, they make one show.
-That show's called a pilot.
-Then they show that show to the people who make shows, and on the strength of that one show they decide if they're going to make more shows.
-Some pilots get picked and become television programs.
-Some don't, become nothing.
-She starred in one of the ones that became nothing.

-{{<nutrition-bargraph calories="493" carbonhydrates="64" protein="14" fat="19">}}

-{{<recipe-footer>}}